u-boot/u-boot/doc/usage/environment.rst

     to work it must reside in writable memory, have sufficient padding on the end of it for u-boot to add the information it needs into it, and the memory must be accessible by the kernel.
+This usage is strongly discouraged however as it also stops U-Boot from ensuring the device tree starting address is properly aligned and a misaligned tree will cause OS failures.

 fdtcontroladdr
     if set this is the address of the control flattened